getzola/zola/docs/content/documentation/content/multilingual.md

 If the language code in the filename does not correspond to one of the languages configured, an error will be shown.

-If your default language has an `_index.md` in a directory, you will need to add a `_index.{code}.md` file with the desired front-matter options as there is no language fallback.
+If your default language has an `_index.md` in a directory, you will need to add an `_index.{code}.md` file with the desired front-matter options as there is no language fallback.

 ## Output
 Zola outputs the translated content with a base URL of `{base_url}/{code}/`.
-The only exception to that is if you are setting a translated page `path` directly in the front-matter.
+The only exception to this is if you are setting a translated page `path` directly in the front matter.